Colin Hay: 2021–present: "Down Under" remix, and other successes

 Hay's fifteenth studio album, Now and the Evermore, was released on 18 March 2022.

+In 2022, Australian rock band Lime Cordiale released their song "Colin" from their album Enough Of The Sweet Talk.
+Hay lends vocals to the song, and part of the music video was filmed at his house.

 Personal life

 Hay is married to singer Cecilia Noël, who often provides backing vocals at his shows.
 Noël has also helped with production on Hay's solo studio albums.
 Hay said of his ninth solo studio album, Are You Lookin' at Me?
 (2007) that "She was really crucial.
 She was a really great sounding board for me.
 She's a really good producer in the sense that she's very musical and has a great sense of song structure and so forth.
 So she was great to bounce ideas off.
 And she sang on nearly all the songs.
 So she was really a great part of this record".
 Hay and Noël live in Topanga Canyon in the Los Angeles area.

 On 13 February 2009, former Men at Work band member Ron Strykert was arrested for allegedly making death threats against Hay.

-Colin became an American citizen in 2016.
+Hay became an American citizen in 2016.
 He also has a residence in St Kilda, Melbourne.